Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Methodology

 \subsection{Auxiliary detection task}

-Compared to the complicated dense segmentation task, detecting instance centers is much easier, particularly with sparse point annotations.
-Moreover, the outputs from the detection can be effectively utilized to substantially enhance the segmentation of mitochondrial instances.
+Compared to the complicated dense segmentation task, detecting instance centers is much easier, particularly when using only sparse point annotations.
+Furthermore, the outputs from the detection can be effectively leveraged to substantially enhance the segmentation of mitochondrial instances.
 This insight leads us to investigate a unified learning framework that encompasses both segmentation and detection tasks.
-For center-point detection, we adopt the density map regression strategy \cite{zhang2016single}.
+For center-point detection, we adopt the density map regression strategy \citep{zhang2016single}.
 Notably, although the annotated sparse points provide minimal additional information to the dense segmentation task, they provide much richer information to the center-point detection task.

 \textbf{Detection pseudo-label learning}.
-To improve the source detection model with partial point annotations on the target domain, we follow the self-training strategy \cite{lee2013pseudo} and iteratively train our detection model using a combination of ground-truth sparse point labels and progressively refined pseudo-labels.
-The cornerstone of this self-training process lies in the effective selection of pseudo-labels, which is critical for improving model performance.
+To adapt the source detection model to the target domain with the sparse point annotations, we utilize the self-training strategy \citep{lee2013pseudo}.
+This involves iteratively train our detection model using a combination of ground-truth sparse point labels and the progressively refined pseudo-labels.
+A key aspect of this self-training process is the effective selection of pseudo-labels, which is critical for improving model performance.

-where $L_{2}$ is the standard least square loss, $\hat{d}^t$ is the density map of the union set of ground-truth sparse points and the estimated pseudo-label points.
-More specifically, in each self-training iteration, we first estimate the total number of mitochondria instances by summation of the predicted density map.
+where $L_{2}(\cdot,\cdot)$ is the standard least square loss, $\hat{d}^t$ is the density map of the union set of ground-truth sparse points and the estimated pseudo-label points.
+More specifically, in each self-training iteration, we first estimate the total number of mitochondria instances by summing the predicted density map.
 Then, we select a proportion of $\beta$\% (e.g., 20\%) more points that have the highest responses in the predicted density map as the additional pseudo-label points.
-Given a density map, candidate points with the highest responses are local maxima points and can be obtained with standard Non-Maxima Suppression (NMS) \cite{zhang2016single}.
+Given a density map, candidate points with the highest responses are local maxima points and can be obtained with standard Non-Maxima Suppression (NMS) \citep{zhang2016single}.
 To suppress noises in the predicted density map, we ensemble the predictions of 5 differently augmented versions (e.g., flip, rotate, etc.) of the input.
-Ground-truth sparse points are always used as the supervision.
+Ground-truth sparse points are always used for supervision.